Tour 360 Contacts

 Suppliers must ensure all Workers are able (subject to applicable laws) to exercise their right to freedom of association and collective bargaining.

-This includes the right to be represented by recognised trade unions or other bona fide representatives.
-Such representatives should not be discriminated against and be able to carry out their activities in the workplace within the framework of law, regulation, prevailing labour relations and practices, and agreed company procedures.
+This includes the right to be represented by recognised trade unions or other bona fide representatives within the framework of law, regulation, prevailing labour relations and practices, and agreed company procedures.

 Fair wages and benefits